ocelotsloth/ocelotsloth.github.io/_posts/2016-05-09-diy-laser-engraver.md

 Which began the process of building.
 I build this in a few hours and did not think to document the vast majority of the work, so I only have a couple photos.
-The initial plan called for the a different style to drive the upper axis, which did not end up working as the drawer rails I bought did not work very well, so I ended up taking apart an inkjet printer and salvaging the print head assembly for it.
+The initial plan called for a different style to drive the upper axis, which did not end up working as the drawer rails I bought did not work very well, so I ended up taking apart an inkjet printer and salvaging the print head assembly for it.

+Here's a video of the initial build which had those rails:

+{% include youtubePlayer.html id=page.initialBuildID %}

 This ended up working really well actually, as it provided a really nice way for me to mount the laser diode on the CD drive parts.
 I am able to focus the laser by hard focusing it at its lowest position and then sliding it upwards as high as the material stands on the bed surface.